 One reason we like the Americorps version of this outline is that it ends with “How will the data be used for program improvement?”
 It is a good reminder that, regardless of your data collection program objectives, you can always examine your results in a way to improve your final output.
 Addressing that question early and deliberately is a good way to make it a habit and improve the sustainability of your program.

 Why does it matter?

 The most important reason to use frameworks like workflow maps and data collection plan outlines is that they help you to understand the stakeholders, data sources, and points of connection that will reveal areas for improvement and strengths to take advantage of.

-For example, in an analysis of data submission delays from the 20 countries with the highest CommCare usage, a careful observation of the clinical workflow helped the Dimagi Data Science team determine that 75% of CommCare users were using their application as an offline data collection tool.
-It was then possible to optimize surveys, flows, and user experience in general to account for low- to no-connectivity environments.
+For example, in an analysis of the time between the collection of data and the submission of that data to the server in the 20 countries with the highest CommCare usage, a careful observation of the clinical workflow helped the Dimagi Data Science team determine that 75% of CommCare users were using their application as an offline data collection tool.
+By understanding how the data flowed in these low- to no-connectivity environments, it was then possible to optimize surveys, flows, and general user experience accordingly.

 More recently, one of the most important uses of an information flow diagram has been to assess privacy risks related to data protocols.
 The EU’s General Data Protection Regulation (GDPR) forced millions of organizations working with user data from the EU market to examine their data flow to uncover any potential violations of the regulation before it went into effect.